2008 PhD, Ethnomusicology, Columbia University

 1995 B.Music, Peabody Conservatory of the Johns Hopkins University.
 Dual degree: Classical Guitar Performance and Sound Recording

 Matt Sakakeeny is an ethnomusicologist, journalist, and musician in New Orleans, where he has lived since 1997.
 His book, Roll With It: Brass Bands in the Streets of New Orleans, is a firsthand account of the precarious lives of brass band musicians in New Orleans.
+Keywords in Sound, co-edited with David Novak, is a critical reference work for the field of sound studies.
 Matt has published in journals such as Ethnomusicology, Black Music Research Journal, Contemporary Political Theory, and Current Musicology, and filed reports for public radio's All Things Considered, Marketplace, and WWOZ's Street Talk.
 He is also a board member for the Dinerral Shavers Educational Fund and volunteer for the Roots of Music afterschool program.

 2012.
 Why Dey Had to Kill Him?
 The Life and Death of Shotgun Joe.Oxford American 79: 142-148.